What is data mining? A definition, an overview of data mining tools, the process & applications

 2. Use your negotiating power.
 Realize that software vendors are almost always willing to offer discounts, especially when purchasing large numbers of licenses.
 After all, sellers of data mining software also have to meet their targets.
 So-called street prices always deviate from the official list prices or brochure prices.

 3. Be critical of the number of licenses.
-Remember that every extra module, functionality or feature usually has a price tag.
-Not every user of data mining software needs to have all the functionalities and plug ins at their disposal.
+Remember that every extra module, functionality, or feature usually has a price tag.
+Not every user of data mining software needs to have all the functionalities and plug-ins at their disposal.
 Saving on licensing costs is always an option.

 4. Beware of sharp offers.
 There are quite a few providers on the market offering so-called free versions of data mining software, sometimes in English.
 Although this may seem attractive at first, you should always be aware that behind these offers there is usually a subscription model that involves upgrading and/or premium versions.